kaungmyat999/Test-Redis/README.md

 This project is about testing redis with nodejs.

-Fetch Url with nodejs and store the return value as cache using redis inorder to reduce the latency.
+Fetch Url with nodejs and store the returned value as cache using redis inorder to reduce the latency.